TACC/Lmod/docs/source/050_lua_modulefiles.rst

 **load** ("pkgA", "pkgB", "pkgC"):
      load all modules.
 Report error if unable to load.

+**load_any** ("pkgA", "pkgB", "pkgC"):
+     loads the first module found.
+Report error if unable to load any of the modules.
+When unloading all modules are marked to be unloaded.

 **try_load** ("pkgA", "pkgB", "pkgC"):
      load all modules.
 No errors reported if unable to load.